JerJohn15/phoneNumberFormatter/README.md

-This is a fork from Stripe [jQuery.mobilePhoneNumber](https://github.com/stripe/jquery.mobilePhoneNumber).
 The goal of repo is to remove the jQuery dependency and move to es6.

 A general purpose library for validating and formatting mobile phone numbers.